 Start making your own cheese at the comfort of your home.
 Nothing compares with homemade cheese and this farmer's cheese recipe is easy to make delivers goodness.
 Just give it a try and you will definitely be in love with the outcome.
 You will love how versatile this cheese is and how many recipes this can be incorporated in, both sweet and savoury.
 I will list a few recipes below, just look for these to get some ideas.

 What is farmer's cheese?

 Farmer's cheese is a mild white fresh cheese.
 It is not aged, nor pressed, it is really easy to make at home in small batches for the real freshness this can deliver.
-Farmer's cheese has a crumbly texture and the flavour is quite subtle.
+Farmer's cheese has a crumbly texture and the flavor is quite subtle.
 True homemade deliciousness.

 The beauty of making fresh homemade cheese is that it can be made at home all throughout the year, using nice organic fresh milk.
-If you happen to have a farm nearby and get some fresh milk is a real bonus 🥳
+If you happen to have a farm nearby and getting some fresh milk is a real bonus 🥳